dehezhang2/Notes/3402/CS3402_Database_System.md

   * A weak entity is identified by the combination of: (1) its partial key and (2) the identifying entity type related to the identifying relationship type.
     * **because partial key may be the same**
   * e.g.:
     * Ada Chan is an employee.
-She has a dependent Cindy Chan.
+She has a dependent(受抚养者) Cindy Chan.
     * Bob Chan is an employee.
 He has a dependent Cindy Chan.
     * The two dependent entities are identical.
     * The EMPYLOEE entity type owns the DEPENDENT entity type.